 Assessment tasks are designed to be directly relevant to practice.
 For example, you may be required to undertake a community profile of your local area.
 Different ways of presenting your work are encouraged, including the use of multi-media.

-In 2015/2016 the FEE for the diploma programme was £2200.
+The FEE for the diploma programme is £2400.
 This may rise slightly for the next academic year.
 Arrangements can be made to pay this by instalments.

 Professional development through collaborative professional enquiry